rrboldea/Eight-Bit-ALU/README.md

 ### Manual setup

-1. Create a new Quartus project targeting device `10M50DAF484C7G`
-2. Add all `.v` files from `modules/` and the root directory
-3. Set `test` as the top-level entity
-4. Import `ALU.sdc` for timing constraints
-5. Compile and program the DE10-Lite board
+1. Clone the repository
+2. run quartus_pgm -l to check if the intel de10 lite is connected
+3. Inside the folder, execute quartus_sh -t prj.tcl, in orfer to compile the design
+4. run quartus_sh to upload ALU.sof to the board

 ---